-Point is I’ve always loved reading.
 A house without books on shelves isn’t a house, although most of my reading nowadays is on a Kindle or iPad.
-I don‘t buy paper books anymore, which is a shame.
+I rarely buy paper books anymore, which is a shame.

 This is why I like people to recommend good books to me and why I like to do the same for other people.

-So what good books exist about Central America?
+So are there any good books about Central America?

 Well, a bunch of good books exist about Central America.
 How could they not in a region so exciting, so fraught with history and intrigue?

 There’s a lot to say about Central America, and authors have been saying a lot about the place for years, from Mark Twain onwards.
-One day I’ll become one of those authors.
+Maybe one day I’ll become one of those authors.
 I got plenty to say believe me.